Alpha-Gal Syndrome: Red Meat Allergy

 To get a diagnosis for this kind of allergy, it’s important to review your medical history.
 It’ll also probably be useful to have a physical exam.

 Additionally, it may be helpful to undergo a test that measures your tolerance to red meat with immunoglobulins.
 This has been proven to be the most effective method for detecting the allergy.
-However, to associate the allergy with alpha-gal syndrome, detecting the marks left from a bite or references of having suffered it.
+However, to associate the allergy with alpha-gal syndrome, it’s important that doctors also have evidence of reactions after eating red meat.

 Treatment and prevention of alpha-gal syndrome